syncfusion-content/windowsforms-docs/WindowsForms/hubtile/Freezing.md

 # Freezing

-The Notification and Animation of a HubTile can be frozen.
+The Notification and animation of a HubTile can be frozen by enabling the [IsFrozen](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.HubTile~IsFrozen.html) property.

 {% tabs %}